shilpa0617/Spam-mail-detection/README.md

 7. **Building a Predictive System:** The trained model is integrated into a system that can automatically label incoming emails as spam or ham, making your email experience safer and more efficient.

 The overall goal of this project is to develop a system that can automatically identify and filter out spam emails from a collection of incoming emails.
-This project aims to enhance email security, reduce the clutter in users' inboxes, and improve the overall email experience by.
+This project aims to enhance email security, reduce the clutter in users' inboxes, and improve the overall email experience.